6

 Sans Serif

 These are fonts without tails, or serifs (the word “sans” literally means “without”).
-If fonts wore clothes, sans serifs would be buck naked.
-The first sans serif font made its appearance in the early 19th century and then caught on with popularity in headlines and poster advertisements.
+If fonts wore clothes, sans serifs would be naked.
+The first sans serif font made its appearance in the early 19th century but caught on in the mid-20th century with popularity in headlines and poster advertisements.
 For this reason, sans serif fonts tend to carry a sense of modernity with them.
-They connote “progress and emphasize the future, which is why aerospace, technology, medicine, and biotech companies adopted sans serifs early on.”
-(Monotype)

 SansSerif-AaBbCc.jpg